wasimnawaz1/Pulmo_Disease_Classification/README.md

 pip install -r requirements.txt

-(Note: If you don't have a requirements.txt file, you can manually install the libraries listed above.)

 📝 Usage
 Training the Model
 To train the model from scratch, run the [Training Script Name] script: